stat6250-s17/course-questions-wiki/week-03/README.md

 - Question (kveng−stat6250): The error in this problem is that it didn't close the quote in proc print statement?
 - Answer (kveng−stat6250): Yes, it's supposed to be 'Recovery Heart Rate' not 'Recovery Heart Rate.
 -*Question* (lwang30-stat6250) : What is the function of the *label* option in the *proc print* statement ?
+ - Question (rluo-stat6250): What is the command that clears the contents of output window, editor window, and log window?

 [Course Textbook Chapter 3, Problem 4]